sdsc-hpc-students/hpc-training-2020/week2/README.md

 ### READING AND PRESENTATIONS:
 * [Comet 101](./Running-Jobs-on-Comet-04-11-2019.pdf)
-* Link to online interactive tutorial:
+* Link to related webinar and training materials:
 [https://www.sdsc.edu/education_and_training/training/201901_introduction_to_running_jobs_on_comet.html](https://www.sdsc.edu/education_and_training/training/201901_introduction_to_running_jobs_on_comet.html)

 ### WEEK 2 TASKS: